winniewandia/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 4. Created instance methods double and rotate
 5. Created a class Square that defines a square and inherits from Rectangle
 6. Created an instance method called charPrint(c) that prints the rectangle using the character c
+7. function that returns the number of occurrences in a list